IBM/deploy-graph-db-container/README.md

       This will show the movie title below each of the *Movie* vertices as shown in the snapshot below.
       ![alt text](https://github.com/IBM/deploy-graph-db-container/raw/master/images/OrientDB-GraphEditor.png "OrientDB Graph Editor")

-3. Open Gremlin console and run queries
+3. Open Gremlin/OrientDB console and run queries

-    Kubernetes allows us to [get a shell to a running container](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/).
+  * Kubernetes allows us to [get a shell to a running container](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/).
 We can use this feature to open [OrientDB's Gremlin console](https://orientdb.com/docs/2.2/Gremlin.html) as shown below.
     ```
     $ kubectl get pods
     NAME                               READY     STATUS    RESTARTS   AGE